Primary: Pre-Prep to Year 6

 Students who are identified through diagnostic testing, documentary evidence and/or health professional’s referral as having a learning difficulty, disability are supported in their learning through the provision of a Learning Enrichment program.
 Staff have been trained in Cracking the ABC Code which is a systematic phonics program.
 This program supports those students with Dyslexia and other literacy learning difficulties.

-Clayfield College also provides opportunities for students to become involved in specific Gifted and Talented programs, including competitions, workshops, performance opportunities, tours and camps.
+Clayfield College provides opportunities for students to become involved in specific Gifted and Talented programs, including competitions, workshops, performance opportunities, tours and camps.
 Other extension opportunities include:

 - Brainways –these courses offer stimulating activities across a number of academic fields